jemmons27/CS337_Project1/README.md

                 - This would have to be on a second pass through the dataset, but to speed up we could remove now irrelevant tweets

+Find categories
+Find potential winners
+Find fashion/parties

+match winners, nominees, presenters to categories

+format results and returns

+possible runtime or accuracy optimization

+categories(Find categories) -> winners (find possible winners and try to match them with categories)
+                                nominees matching with categories

+                                edit presenters to match with categories
+                                edit nominees to match with categories
+                                edit winners to match with categories

+                                return/format results